Simulation-Based Design of Group Sequential Trials with a Survival Endpoint with rpact

 # Simulation assuming a delayed treatment effect

-simulationResultNPH <- getSimulationSurvival(design,
+simulationResultNPH <- getSimulationSurvival(

 piecewiseSurvivalTime = c(0, 6),